Susan B. Anthony Pro-Life America: 21st-century history

 In July 2011, the SBA List held a rally in New Hampshire supporting the New Hampshire Executive Council's decision to cut off state funding for Planned Parenthood.
 The SBA List has lobbied for passage of the Pain Capable Unborn Child Protection Act, a federal bill which would ban abortions after 20 weeks.
 Also in 2011, the SBA List founded the Charlotte Lozier Institute.
 Named after Charlotte Denman Lozier, the institute has served as the SBA List's research and education institute ever since.
 In May 2018, President Donald Trump addressed the SBA List's 11th Annual Campaign for Life Gala, becoming the first sitting president to address the group.
 In his address, Trump asked listeners to "vote for life".

-SBA is a member of the advisory board of Project 2025, a collection of conservative and right-wing policy proposals from The Heritage Foundation to reshape the United States federal government and consolidate executive power should the Republican nominee win the 2024 presidential election.
+SBA is a member of the advisory board of Project 2025, a collection of conservative and right-wing policy proposals from The Heritage Foundation to reshape the United States federal government and consolidate executive power should the Republican nominee win the 2024 United States presidential election.
 SBA List is closely connected and funded by conservative legal activist Leonard Leo.
 In 2024, Leo's Virginia-based nonprofit, the Concord Fund, donated $8.8 million to SBA List.
 As of 2023, the Concord Fund had committed $15 million to pro-life campaigns and organizations.